herrevilkitten/holiday-in-ten-towns/Session_6.md

 	* A door marked with a half moon, with the rounded edge on the left.
 * With nothing to do, the group returned to their cart.
 At the cart, the group found the bears munching on goblins after the kobolds fended them off.
 * RJ suggested that Trex research the _knock_ spell.
 * The group returned to ??? and brought the moose head to Nimsy and retrieved their reward of gold and cookies.
-Sh
+She also invited the group to spend the night.
+* $$$
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ1NzIxMjM2LC0xMjU4ODEzMTA5LC0xMD
-IzODY3MDMwLDE3MDg2OTI3MzcsLTEzODAwMzQ2ODFdfQ==
+eyJoaXN0b3J5IjpbLTE0Njk1NjA0OTEsLTEyNTg4MTMxMDksLT
+EwMjM4NjcwMzAsMTcwODY5MjczNywtMTM4MDAzNDY4MV19
 -->